andycranston/monopng/README.md

 Boxified.png
 ```

 The image is 1920 pixels across and 1080 tall.
-Personally I think it makes a
+This image is in the repository.

-nice desktop wallpaper.
+Personally I think it makes a nice desktop wallpaper.

-This image is also in the repository - it makes a nice desktop wallpaper.
+The `boxified.py` program that creates this image is only 40 odd lines long

-The `boxified.py` program is 40 odd lines long including comments and blank lines.
+including comments and blank lines.

 # More detail for programmers